shaftoe/curriculum-vitae/content/work.md

   Freelancer

-  I founded _Special Circumstances_ to be free to offer the best of the expertise I gathered so far in my career in IT, anywhere, to any firm in the world. _Special Circumstances_ coaches and supports teams and firms on a wide variety of important tasks that constantly challenge the modern IT industry, like:
+  I founded _Special Circumstances_ to be free to offer the best of the expertise I gathered so far in my career, anywhere, to any firm in the world.

+  _Special Circumstances_ coaches and supports teams and firms on a wide variety of important tasks that constantly challenge the modern IT industry, like:

   - choose right tools and Cloud providers
   - _how to migrate from/to the Cloud_ strategies
   - _Infrastructure as Code_ setup and refactoring
   - extend system automation to free operators from toil
-  - expand knowledge devising monitoring strategies and visibility over KPIs
+  - gather visibility over KPIs through telemetry
   - unit + integration + E2E test and code review workflows via Continous Integration / Continuous Delivery pipelines
-  - [Serverless](https://serverless-conf) architectures and dev environment (local and remote) setups
+  - Serverless architectures and dev environment (local and remote) setups
-  - _SPA_ applications leveraging modern technologies like reactive/responsive web frameworks and [JAMStack](https://jamstack)
+  - _SPA_ applications leveraging modern technologies like reactive/responsive web frameworks and JAMStack
   - planning and execution of deliverable (_build_) deploys, dataset migrations, major version middleware upgrades, etc.
   - _Monolith vs. Microservices_ strategy analysis
   - (virtual) network layout design